Slovenes: Slovenes in Socialist Yugoslavia

 Following the re-establishment of Yugoslavia at the end of World War II, Slovenia became part of the Socialist Federal Republic of Yugoslavia, declared on 29 November 1943.
 A socialist state was established, but because of the Tito–Stalin split, economic and personal freedoms were broader than in the Eastern Bloc.
 In 1947, Italy ceded most of the Julian March to Yugoslavia, and Slovenia thus regained the Slovene Littoral.

-The dispute over the port of Trieste however remained opened until 1954, until the short-lived Free Territory of Trieste was divided among Italy and Yugoslavia, thus giving Slovenia access to the sea.
+The dispute over the port of Trieste however remained opened until 1954, until the short-lived Free Territory of Trieste was divided between Italy and Yugoslavia, thus giving Slovenia access to the sea.
 This division was ratified only in 1975 with the Treaty of Osimo, which gave a final legal sanction to Slovenia's long disputed western border.
 From the 1950s, the Socialist Republic of Slovenia exercised relatively wide autonomy.

 The Stalinist period

 Between 1945 and 1948, a wave of political repressions took place in Slovenia and in Yugoslavia.
 Thousands of people were imprisoned for their political beliefs.
 Several tens of thousands of Slovenes left Slovenia immediately after the war in fear of Communist persecution.
 Many of them settled in Brazil and Argentina, which became the core of Slovenian anti-Communist emigration.
 More than 50,000 more followed in the next decade, frequently for economic reasons, as well as political ones.
 These later waves of Slovene immigrants mostly settled in Canada and in Australia, but also in other western countries.

 Additionally, due to the removal of German Yugoslavs (which included in many cases ethnic Slovenes of partial German or Austrian heritage) from Yugoslavia under the leadership of Josip Broz Tito, many citizens were interned in concentration and work camps or forcibly expelled from the country in the years that followed WWII.
 As a result, a large number of German and Austrian Slovenes emigrated to Italy, Austria, Croatia, Hungary, and other European countries.
 Most who settled in Hungary during this period fled or were expelled to Germany and Austria in turn.
 Many expatriates ultimately settled in the Cleveland metropolitan area in the United States; the high concentration of Slovenes in Cleveland specifically is attributed to the industrial opportunities at the time, as well as the existing workforce in the area being largely of Germanic and Slavic descent.
 Many Slovene expats during this period were sponsored to work in the United States by wealthy Slovenes or Slovene community organizations within the Greater Cleveland area, which greatly contributed to the large Slovene population in the city.